 Pragmatists have high standards, and they expect themselves, and their team members, to meet those standards.
 Pragmatists are driven, competitive, and they value hitting their goals above all else.
-They can be bold thinkers, unafraid of taking the road less traveled (even when others struggle or feel anxious).
+They can be bold thinkers, unafraid of visionary leadership, even when others feel anxious).
 They are also hard-driving and often enjoy smashing through obstacles.

 The Idealist Leadership Style

 Idealists are high-energy achievers who believe in the positive potential of everyone around them.
-Idealists want to learn and grow, and they want everyone else on the team to do the same.
+Idealists want to learn and grow, and they want everyone else on the team to do the same (they're very much a coaching leader).
 They're often charismatic, drawing others to them with their intuition and idealism.
-They’re open-minded and prize creativity from themselves and others.
+Their leadership skills are often quite refined, they're open-minded and prize creativity from themselves and others.

 Working for Idealists offers the chance to be creative and to express oneself.
 Team members find they have an equal voice and that they learn by doing.
 Working for the Idealist often provides a very democratic experience.
 There isn't as much process and structure as with some other leaders (like Stewards), and that can be a plus or minus depending on the employee.
 Idealist leaders are often found doing creative work, brainstorming around a table with like-minded individuals.
 For the appropriate people, working for the Idealist is a great situation.

 The Idealist leadership style accounts for about 15-20% of American leaders.
-And based on my observations, famous Idealists include Tony Hsieh (CEO of Zappos) and Meg Whitman (CEO of Hewlett-Packard).
+And based on my observations, famous Idealists include Sheryl Sandberg (COO of Facebook), Tony Hsieh (Founder of Zappos) and Meg Whitman (CEO of Hewlett-Packard).

 The Steward Leadership Style

 Stewards are the rocks of organizations.
 They're dependable, loyal and helpful, and they provide a stabilizing and calming force for their employees.
-Stewards value rules, process and cooperation.
+Stewards' leadership behavior value rules, process and cooperation.
 They believe that a chain is only as strong as its weakest link, and they move only as fast as the whole chain will allow, taking care and time to help those who struggle to keep up.